 The campus posting policy applies to all forms of posting.
 Language that harasses, threatens, or creates a pervasively hostile environment is not permitted.
+Posting on campus is restricted to University departments, registered student organizations, and academic classes.

-Additional policies may apply to specific forms or areas.
-No posting of flyers or literature on car windows, light poles, sidewalks, building doorways, trash cans, or unapproved locations.
-Violations to the campus posting policy should be reported to the Dean of Students.
+All posting must have the name of the University department, registered student organization or academic class, and follow all posting policies and procedures.
+Posting of flyers or literature is prohibited on car windows, light poles, sidewalks, building doorways, trash cans, or unapproved locations.
+Violations of the campus posting policy should be reported to the Dean of Students Office (DOSO).